christinazhang139/rhaiis-deploy-on-openshiftAI-guide/README.md

-# Red Hat Inference Server Complete Deployment Guide
+# Deploy LLM on OpenShift,using Red Hat Inference Server Guide
-## On OpenShift with Internal Testing

 ## Environment Verification ✅
 Ensure the following components are ready: